Star Wars Universe Roleplaying Game

 Actions in Combat

 On your turn, you can choose one Action.
 Each Action represents a major effort — attacking, moving fast, aiding an ally, using abilities, or interacting with the environment.
-Here's a full list of available Actions:
+Here is a full list of common Actions:

 • Attack: Make a melee, ranged, or unarmed attack.